sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 ![edit user page, primary role](select_primary_role-en.png)

-Additional roles are assigned to a user by going to the *Edit user* page and clicking on *Additional roles*
+Additional roles are assigned to a user by going to the *Edit user* page and clicking on *Additional roles* in the sidebar.

 ![additional roles page](additional_roles-en.png)

-Environment roles are assigned to a user when adding members to an environment, by navigating to the desired service, clicking on the three-dot menu to the right of the desired environment, and typing a name in the text box labeled *Add member to environment*:
+Environment roles are assigned to a user when adding members to an environment:
+1. Navigate to the desired service.
+1. Click on the three-dot menu to the right of the desired environment.
+1. Select *Manage members*.
+1. In the following page enter a name in the text box labeled *Add member to environment*.

 ![edit environment members page](list_of_env_roles-en.png)